Employment Opportunities

 Additionally, successful candidates will demonstrate:

-a love of working with Upper School students
+- A love of working with Upper School students

-an engaging teaching style
+- An engaging teaching style

-the ability to build partnerships with parents and colleagues
+- The ability to build partnerships with parents and colleagues

-the ability to create and promote an inclusive learning environment
+- The ability to create and promote an inclusive learning environment

-enthusiasm, flexibility, and a cooperative spirit
+- Enthusiasm, flexibility, and a cooperative spirit

 PHYSICAL DEMANDS AND WORK ENVIRONMENT